LexC/Brain_ROIS_ID/README.md

 ## Objective

-To anatomically identify a region of interest (ROI) in a nifti brain image mask.
+To anatomically identify a region of interest (ROI) in a nifty brain image mask.

 ## Description

-This script compares an input brain image mask, in the nifti format (.nii), with the AAL3v1 brain parcellation [1], to anatomically name the ROIs of the input image.
+This script compares an input brain image mask, in the nifty format (.nii), with the AAL3v1 brain parcellation [1], to anatomically name the ROIs of the input image.
 The result will be an CSV file, with four columns:
 - roi -> The index number of the ROI in the input brain image;
 - Anatomical Description -> The name of the region the ROI is a part of;
 - Hemisphere -> If this region is located at the right or left hemisphere or non-lateralized;